OHIF/Viewers/platform/docs/docs/platform/extensions/modules/toolbar.md

 ## Custom Button

-You can also create your own extension, and add your new custom tool appearance (e.g., split horizantlly instead of vertically for split tool).
+You can also create your own extension, and add your new custom tool appearance (e.g., split horizontally instead of vertically for split tool).
 Simply add `getToolbarModule` to your extension, and pass your tool react component to its `defaultComponent` property in the returned object.
 You can use `@ohif/ui` components such as `IconButton, Icon, Tooltip, ToolbarButton` to build your own